 Sec.
 2-3.25j.
 Implementation.
 Commencing with the 1992-93 school year and thereafter the provisions of this amendatory Act and any rules adopted hereunder shall be implemented on a schedule identified by the State Board of Education and incorporated as an integral part of the recognition process of the State Board of Education.
-The provisions of this Section and the authority of the State Board of Education to adopt rules as provided in this Section are subject to the provisions of Section 2-3.25k.-(Source: P.A.
+(Source: P.A.
 89-398, eff.
 8-20-95.)